crownstone/crownstone-labs/01-matter.md

 {% include snippets/centered-text-home-begin background='dark'%}

 Matter is the next-gen **smart home standard**.
 It solves several smart home pain points while providing interoperability between devices and platforms.
-Check the statistics below to get an idea of the importance of matter for the new smart home era.
+Check the statistics below to get an idea of the importance of Matter for the new smart home era.

 {% include snippets/centered-text-home-end %}